jefftriplett/django-podcast/trunk/readme.txt

     )
     }}}

+Restart your server for Django to see the podcast application.
+Consult your web hosting's documentation on how to restart your server.

 Assuming the Django binary directory is on your Python path, run the `syncdb` command to install the application's database tables.

     `django-admin.py syncdb`

 Add these lines to your URL configuration, `urls.py`:

-    `(r'^podcasts/', include('podcast.urls')),`

-Restart your server for the changes to take effect.
+    {{{
+    urlpatterns += ('',
+        (r'^podcasts/', include('podcast.urls')),
+    )
+    }}}

 If you installed the Django admin application, you should be able to see the podcast application's show and episode areas:

     `http://www.example.com/admin/podcast/`